Brian Holland Partner

 Brian Holland is the Partner in the firm's Butte office.
 His work focuses primarily on large or complex energy and mineral related projects and transactions, such as power plants, pipeline projects, oil & gas transactions, and wind energy projects, with his work involving various aspects, including due diligence, permitting, transaction agreements, condemnation, financing and financing opinions, and generally assisting clients complete projects and close transactions.
 He joined the firm in 2004 after serving as Senior Counsel with the Montana Power Company Legal Department, where he worked, starting in 1992, on a wide variety of energy-related projects and transactions.
 Prior to that position, he was in private practice with a litigation firm in Seattle for four years, and before that, he was with the Butte-Silver Bow County Attorney's Office for four years.
 Brian is a Butte native who graduated from the University of Montana Law School in 1982, with his undergraduate degree in Economics from Carroll College, Helena, in 1978.

-Local counsel for pipeline company in multi-billion international/interstate pipeline project, primarily advice and representation on land access matters (including easements, leases and condemnation) and state and local permitting.
+Local counsel for pipeline company in large interstate pipeline project, primarily advice and representation on land access matters (including easements, leases and condemnation) and state and local permitting.

-Eminent domain proceedings – for hard rock mining company on nine figure mining project; for electric transmission line company on nine figure project; for pipeline companies on various pipeline projects.
+Eminent domain proceedings – for mining company on major hard rock mining project; for electric transmission line company on major project; for pipeline companies on various large pipeline projects.

-Representation of independent power developer on eight figure natural gas power plant project.
+Representation of independent power developer on natural gas power plant project.

-Local counsel for liquidating trustee on decommissioning of natural gas fired power plant.
+Local counsel on project involving decommissioning of natural gas fired power plant.

 Local counsel on financing transactions, including due diligence – for power plant, hard rock mining, oil and gas, and renewable energy (wind) transactions.

-Local counsel to buyer on nine figure acquisition of oil refinery.
+Local counsel to buyer on acquisition of oil refinery.

 Representation of seller in auction process to divest power generation, oil and gas, independent power, coal mining, and utility businesses owned by seller.